 \end{condition}

-Basically this is the same condition as Assumption 3 in the unweighted sample, and therefore both can be verified using analogous arguments.
+Basically this is the same condition as Assumption \ref{condition:control} in the unweighted sample, and therefore both can be verified using analogous arguments.
 Note also that the condition is stated under the probability measure $\Pr$, i.e. unconditionally on the data, which actually simplifies verification.
-We give primitive conditions that verify this assumption for quantile and distribution regression estimation of the control variable in the next section.
+We give primitive conditions that verify this assumption for quantile and distribution regression estimation of the control variable below.

 The following result shows the consistency of weighted bootstrap to approximate the asymptotic distribution of the CQIV estimator. \begin{theorem}[Weighted-bootstrap validity for CQIV] Under the stated assumptions, conditionally on the data